sermon: Tests of True Knowledge

 So love is required to speak the truth, without that love truth cannot be spoken, at least not in a way that is usable.
 If truth is a spoken without that love then it is useless.
 Humility and love are such important aspects of character that without them there cannot be unity.

 Prideful attitudes manifest themselves in believing that these other people who are slower to learn are a hindrance.
 These people who think that they know so much would like to move on to the greater theological things.

-Often times those who consider themselves as intellectuals do not have any common sense.
-They do not know how to apply even the simplest of principals of God.
+Oftentimes those who consider themselves as intellectuals do not have any common sense.
+They do not know how to apply even the simplest of principles of God.
 We see examples of this in the colleges and universities where the professors who have all of this knowledge and intellect that they teach but their lives are a mess.

 Those who fancy themselves as people of knowledge and intellect want to move on but their attitude shows that they think they are being held back by others and resentment festers against the organization, the ministers, or brethren who, in their mind, are slow to understand.
 In reality we are all slow to understand God's truth and it is impossible to understand any of God's truth without the Holy Spirit.

 Now the last sign that I am going to mention before I move on here, is that in some cases this wrong view of knowledge and this possession of what is not true knowledge manifests itself by its victims not doing anything at all.
 It produces no spiritual fruit, he simply just enjoys his knowledge.
 He does not seem to be aware of the fact that there are people who need God's truth desperately.